Where are they now? Chelsea’s 14 wonderkids from FM 2012

 Unlike plenty on this list, Bruma did make some appearances for Chelsea.
-After joining Chelsea from Feyenoord as a youth player in 2007, Bruma appeared four times for the club after making his debut in 2009 at the age of 17 but could never nail down a place in the squad.
+After joining Chelsea from Feyenoord as a youth player in 2007, Bruma played four times for the club after making his debut in 2009 at the age of 17, but he could never nail down a place in the squad.

 The defender was eventually sent out on loan to Leicester in February 2011 before spending the next two seasons in Germany with Hamburg.

 Eventually, PSV came calling for the Dutchman, who returned to his native Netherlands permanently when he signed for the Eindhoven club in 2013 with Chelsea inserting a buy-back clause they never used.